V-Team-Development/hungry_dungeon_ttrpg/unsorted/playstyles.md

 To play a glutton, pick a race with bonuses to vore, then prioritize strength and durability, and buy vore-related skills.
-You also might want to save a few skill points for organ capacity upgrades.
+You also might want to save a few talent points for organ capacity upgrades.

 ## The Mage